AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Visualization.rst

 | **amr.plot\_vars** = density
 | **amr.derive\_plot\_vars** = avg\_pressure

-amrvis
+Amrvis
 ======

 Amrvis is a package developed
 by CCSE that is designed specifically for highly efficient visualization of block-structured hierarchical AMR data.
-Information on building the amrvis2d and amrvis3d executables is given in section [sec:visBuild].
-A very useful feature of Amrvis is View/Dataset, which allows you to actually view the numbers in a spreadsheet that is nested to reflect the AMR hierarchy – this can be handy for debugging.
+Information on building the amrvis2d and amrvis3d executables is given in section :ref:`Visualizing the Results`.
+A very useful feature of Amrvis is View :math:`\rightarrow` Dataset, which allows you to actually view the numbers in a spreadsheet that is nested to reflect the AMR hierarchy – this can be handy for debugging.
 You can modify how many levels of data you want to see,